+Note that the FastFed metadata has been combined.
+The “identity_provider” is optional as well as “governance provider” but at least one must be specified.

 Step 6

-Using whatever information the SP needs from the GP’s FastFed metadata, it creates a clientId/secret (or other mechanism for authentication) to give the GP the ability to use the SCIM endpoint.
+Using whatever information the SP needs from the GP’s FastFed metadata, it creates a clientId/secret (refresh token or other mechanism for authentication) to give the GP the ability to use the SCIM endpoint.
 The service provider then POST the following information to the GP at the URL specified in the “fastfed_handshake_finish_uri” value.